 Duration 13 min.

-AERIALITY was premiered in the new Reykjavik Concert Hall and Conference Center, HARPA, by the Iceland Symphony Orchestra November 24th 2011, conducted by Ilan Volkov.
+AERIALITY was written for The Iceland Symphony Orchestra and was premiered in the Harpa Concert Hall in Reykjavik on November 24th 2011, conducted by Ilan Volkov.

 AERIALITY is a work for a large instrumental force, written in 2010/2011, consisting of vast sound-textures combined – and contrasted with – various forms of lyrical material.
 The piece was commissioned by the Iceland Symphony Orchestra to be premiered November 24th 2011, conducted by Ilan Volkov in Harpa, the new Concert and Conference Center in Reykjavik, Iceland.